Ohjelmistoprojekti-II-Frisbeegolf/Backend/README.md

 - A command-line interface (e.g., Terminal on macOS, Command Prompt on Windows)

 ### Cloning the repository
-1. To clone the repository, run the following command:
+To clone the repository, run the following command:

 ```
 git clone [repository URL]
 ```

+### Switch branch
-2. Switch to "dev" branch, run the following command:
+Switch to "dev" branch by running the following command:

 ```
 git switch dev